Miele Triflex HX1 Review

 • Deep cleaning: 93.9%

-The overall score is skewed by its poor performance vacuuming quaker oats.
-Otherwise, it would have been a higher average.
+The overall score is skewed by its poor performance in vacuuming Quaker Oats.
+Otherwise, the average would have been higher.

-I was pleasantly surprised at how much it picked up on hard floors, which is a rarity for stick vacuums without a soft roller.
+I was pleasantly surprised by how well it picked up on hard floors, which is rare for stick vacuums without a soft roller.

 Hard floor results